 Other raptors which should be encountered on most visits are African Marsh Harrier and Black-shouldered Kite with African Fish Eagle also now more common than before.
 Peregrine Falcons breed in the Works and other raptors such as Jackal Buzzard (nE) also occur at times.
-A pair of Spotted Eagle-Owls is resident in the dunes at the southern end of S6.
+A pair of Spotted Eagle-Owls were resident in the dunes at the southern end of S6.

-The Sewage Works did not in the past provide much good wader habitat, but recent conservators have manipulated the water levels of some of the pans, and pans such as P1 and P2 have as a result produced good numbers of waders in the past few summers.
+The Waste Water Treatment Works did not in the past provide much good wader habitat, but recent conservators have manipulated the water levels of some of the pans, and pans such as P1 and P2 have as a result produced good numbers of waders in the past few summers.
 These have included a staggering number of Regional and National Rarities, with the 2016/17 summer season drawing large numbers of birders from all over the country to view species such as Temminck’s Stint, Red-necked Phalarope, American Golden Plover, Pectoral Sandpiper, Spotted, African and Baillon’s Crake, African Jacana and others.

 Manipulation of water levels has also produced sand islands and here tern roosts in summer will contain Swift, Sandwich and Common Terns, a sprinkling of Caspian Terns and there is always the possibility of rarities such as Elegant and Lesser Crested Terns which have been seen.
 Whiskered Terns sporting full breeding plumage have also been about in the early summer months, but White–winged Terns are less common than in the past.
 Among the many Kelp and Hartlaub’s Gulls, Grey-headed Gulls have become more frequent, and specials such as Franklin’s Gull have also turned up in the past.